Mosman Park, Western Australia: History

+As of 2023, the town's Local Heritage Survey identifies 84 heritage places within the suburb, with 7 appearing on the State Register, including the Leighton Battery, the Memorial Hall and the St Luke's Anglican Church Group.

+The town attracted notoriety in January 2026 when a family including their two sons were found dead in a murder-suicide which was reported to police by a carer who had arrived for an appointment.

 Transport

 Mosman Park is served by the Mosman Park and Victoria Street railway stations.
 Various public buses, including the CircleRoute bus route travel along Stirling Highway and through Mosman Park's eastern section.